 - Knowledge of the laws and regulations applicable in criminal investigative work and municipal police work and skill in following these procedures in routine and emergency situations.

-- Ability to learn City ordinances and processes for achieving code compliance.
+- Ability to learn and enforce City ordinances and processes for achieving code compliance.

 - Knowledge of the basic rules of evidence and other legal procedures applicable in the prosecution of crimes.